Rowno/medic/README.md

     Path to a file containing a list of URLs.
 Each URL must be on a separate line and lines not starting with http:// or https:// are ignored.
     This parameter is ignored when URLs are being piped.
+    File can also can also contain YAML front matter with the cookies option.

 Options:
     -c  --concurrency Number of concurrent requests per origin.
 Defaults to 5.